 In 2018-19 the government introduced a new National Funding Formula (NFF) for Schools, High Needs and the Central Schools Services Block.
 For the Schools Block this meant that LAs are funded on the basis of the total of the national funding formula for all schools, academies and free schools in its area.
 However the final formula for distribution is determined by each Council following consultation with schools and Schools Forums.

-This will be a ‘soft’ NFF in up to 2021.
-This means that LAs will be funded on the basis of the aggregate of the NFF for all schools, academies and free schools in its area but the final formula for distribution will be determined by each LA following consultation with schools and Schools Forums.
+This will be a transitional NFF in up to 2021.
+This means that LAs will be funded on the basis of the aggregate of the NFF for all schools, academies and free schools in its area but the final formula for distribution will be determined by each LA, subject to prescribed limits, following consultation with schools and Schools Forums.

 The LA carried out a consultation in Autumn 2017 which sought views on whether the LA should continue to use the Harrow Schools Funding Formula or introduce the National Funding Formula from 2018-19.
 76% of schools responded to the consultation and 89% voted in favour of introducing the National Funding Formula from 2018-19.
 This was approved by Cabinet in February 2018 and school budgets were set for 2018-19 based on the National Funding Formula.